g-dx/system-design/README.md

   * [AWS Costs Every Developer Should Know](https://david-codes.hatanian.com/2019/06/09/aws-costs-every-programmer-should-now.html) - describes "current" EU West 1 region EC2 pricing for CPU & RAM.
   * [Spring Framework Annotations](https://springframework.guru/spring-framework-annotations/) - a good list of most (?) annotations & what they do.
   * [Builder pattern vs. Multi-stage builds in Docker](https://blog.alexellis.io/mutli-stage-docker-builds/) - describes how to work with multi-stage builds & the problems they solve.
+  * [Managing RDS Credentials with SecretManager](https://noise.getoto.net/2018/08/30/how-to-use-aws-secrets-manager-to-rotate-credentials-for-all-amazon-rds-database-types-including-oracle/) - describes how to manage auto-rotated credentials for Postgres instances on Amazon RDS.